Credit Suisse Group Analysts Give Apple (NASDAQ:AAPL) a $150.00 Price Target

-Apple (NASDAQ:AAPL) has been given a $150.00 price target by investment analysts at Credit Suisse Group in a research note issued on Tuesday, Borsen Zeitung reports.
-Credit Suisse Group’s price objective points to a potential upside of 7.81% from the company’s previous close.
+Apple (NASDAQ:AAPL) has been given a $150.00 target price by analysts at Credit Suisse Group in a note issued to investors on Tuesday, Borsen Zeitung reports.
+Credit Suisse Group’s target price would suggest a potential upside of 7.81% from the company’s previous close.

-Several other research analysts also recently weighed in on the company.
-Wedbush restated a “buy” rating and set a $185.00 target price on shares of Apple in a research note on Friday, September 3rd.
-Jefferies Financial Group assumed coverage on Apple in a research note on Monday, September 13th.
-They set a “buy” rating and a $175.00 price target on the stock.
-Cowen reiterated an “outperform” rating and set a $180.00 price target on shares of Apple in a research note on Wednesday, September 15th.
-Zacks Investment Research downgraded Apple from a “buy” rating to a “hold” rating and set a $171.00 price target on the stock. in a research note on Monday, July 26th.
-Finally, Loop Capital boosted their price target on Apple from $150.00 to $165.00 and gave the company a “buy” rating in a research note on Wednesday, July 28th.
-One equities research analyst has rated the stock with a sell rating, six have issued a hold rating, twenty-four have issued a buy rating and one has given a strong buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus target price of $164.55.
+Other research analysts have also issued reports about the company.
+UBS Group set a $175.00 price objective on Apple in a research report on Monday, September 13th.
+Wells Fargo & Company raised Apple to an “overweight” rating and raised their price objective for the stock from $160.00 to $165.00 in a report on Wednesday, July 28th.
+Canaccord Genuity lifted their price objective on Apple from $175.00 to $185.00 and gave the company a “buy” rating in a report on Wednesday, July 28th.
+Robert W. Baird upgraded Apple to an “outperform” rating and lifted their price objective for the stock from $160.00 to $170.00 in a research report on Wednesday, September 8th.
+Finally, Barclays set a $142.00 price target on Apple in a report on Wednesday, September 22nd.
+One research analyst has rated the stock with a sell rating, six have given a hold rating, twenty-four have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock has an average rating of “Buy” and a consensus price target of $164.55.

-In related news, SVP Deirdre O’brien sold 14,877 shares of the company’s stock in a transaction on Friday, August 6th.
-The shares were sold at an average price of $145.99, for a total transaction of $2,171,893.23.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, SVP Katherine L. Adams sold 17,000 shares of the company’s stock in a transaction on Monday, August 2nd.
-The stock was sold at an average price of $145.89, for a total transaction of $2,480,130.00.
-Following the sale, the senior vice president now directly owns 324,164 shares of the company’s stock, valued at $47,292,285.96.
+In other news, SVP Katherine L. Adams sold 17,000 shares of the firm’s stock in a transaction that occurred on Monday, August 2nd.
+The shares were sold at an average price of $145.89, for a total transaction of $2,480,130.00.
+Following the completion of the sale, the senior vice president now owns 324,164 shares of the company’s stock, valued at approximately $47,292,285.96.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, SVP Deirdre O’brien sold 14,877 shares of the firm’s stock in a transaction that occurred on Friday, August 6th.
+The stock was sold at an average price of $145.99, for a total transaction of $2,171,893.23.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 2,418,317 shares of company stock valued at $359,229,278 over the last three months.
+Over the last quarter, insiders sold 2,418,317 shares of company stock worth $359,229,278.
 Corporate insiders own 0.06% of the company’s stock.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Milestone Resources Group Ltd boosted its holdings in shares of Apple by 57.7% in the second quarter.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+University of Texas Texas AM Investment Managment Co. bought a new position in Apple during the 2nd quarter valued at $27,000.
+Milestone Resources Group Ltd lifted its stake in Apple by 57.7% during the 2nd quarter.
 Milestone Resources Group Ltd now owns 216 shares of the iPhone maker’s stock valued at $30,000 after acquiring an additional 79 shares in the last quarter.
-Prentiss Smith & Co.
-Inc. lifted its position in shares of Apple by 4.7% in the 1st quarter.
-Prentiss Smith & Co.
-Inc. now owns 1,800 shares of the iPhone maker’s stock valued at $220,000 after acquiring an additional 80 shares in the last quarter.
-Salzhauer Michael lifted its position in shares of Apple by 2.6% in the 2nd quarter.
-Salzhauer Michael now owns 3,120 shares of the iPhone maker’s stock valued at $427,000 after acquiring an additional 80 shares in the last quarter.
-Willis Investment Counsel lifted its position in shares of Apple by 0.5% in the 2nd quarter.
-Willis Investment Counsel now owns 15,286 shares of the iPhone maker’s stock valued at $2,094,000 after acquiring an additional 80 shares in the last quarter.
-Finally, Smart Money Group LLC lifted its position in shares of Apple by 2.6% in the 2nd quarter.
-Smart Money Group LLC now owns 3,170 shares of the iPhone maker’s stock valued at $421,000 after acquiring an additional 81 shares in the last quarter.
-Hedge funds and other institutional investors own 56.38% of the company’s stock.
+Pinz Capital Management LP bought a new position in Apple during the 1st quarter valued at $72,000.
+Kessler Investment Group LLC raised its stake in shares of Apple by 585.7% during the 2nd quarter.
+Kessler Investment Group LLC now owns 576 shares of the iPhone maker’s stock worth $79,000 after purchasing an additional 492 shares during the period.
+Finally, Geo Capital Gestora de Recursos Ltd raised its stake in shares of Apple by 135.6% during the 1st quarter.
+Geo Capital Gestora de Recursos Ltd now owns 655 shares of the iPhone maker’s stock worth $80,000 after purchasing an additional 377 shares during the period.
+56.38% of the stock is owned by institutional investors and hedge funds.

 About Apple